 Wanyu Lin, Ph.D.
 Candidate

-Wanyu is a third-year Ph.D candidate in the Department of Electrical and Computer Engineering at the University of Toronto.
+Wanyu is a fifth-year Ph.D candidate in the Department of Electrical and Computer Engineering at the University of Toronto.
 She received her B.Engr. degree in 2012 from Huazhong University of Science and Technology, China and her M.Phil. degree in 2015 from the Department of Computing, Hong Kong Polytechnic University.

 Hao Wang, Ph.D.
 Candidate

-Hao is a third-year Ph.D. candidate in the iQua group.
+Hao is a fifth-year Ph.D. candidate in the iQua group.
 He received both of his B.E. and M.E. degrees from Shanghai Jiao Tong University, in 2012 and 2015 respectively.
 During his Master’s studies, he worked as a research assistant in the Hong Kong University of Science and Technology for 14 months.

 Hao’s research interests include datacenter networking, distributed computing and software defined networking.
 He is very fond of elegant and practical solutions targeting real-world problems, and he enjoys working with his favorite MacBook tremendously.
 He co-founded a start-up with friends, and worked as an intern at both Intel and Microsoft.
 Over time, pursuing a Ph.D. degree and thinking independently became more attractive to him.